Audi Q4 e-tron Review

 Apart from the extra space on offer, there’s very little inside to denote this a pure-electric Audi, as the design and quality is pretty much as you’d expect from the firm.
 At least at first glance.
 There's no doubt it has more instant showroom appeal than the disappointingly cheap-feeling ID.3 and ID.4, but if you start to prod around the cabin in the lesser-touched areas you will find bits that feel more Polo than premium.
 A Mercedes EQA or BMW iX3 will feel more expensive.

 There are the usual drive modes to select from – Comfort, Auto, Efficiency, Individual or Dynamic.
 Both Range and Efficiency boost efficiency by limiting the maximum speed, but there’s also a ‘B’ mode on the gear selector which boosts energy recuperation.
-You can play with the amount of regeneration by using the paddles on the steering wheel, but there’s no one-pedal driving option like you find in Nissan Leaf or a BMW i3, which is a shame.
+You can play with the amount of regeneration by using the paddles on the steering wheel, but there’s no one-pedal driving option which is a shame.

-It’s the same with the warranty – it’s a three-year/60,000 warranty which is fine but it seems a bit light compared to other electric car makers.
+In terms of warranty, the Q4 e-tron is covered by a three-year/60,000 warranty which is fine but it seems a bit light compared to other electric car makers.
 Kia, for instance, offers a seven-year warranty on its e-Niro and the new EV6.

 The Q4 e-tron isn’t by any means a game-changer, but it’s a brilliant, dependable offering from Audi, and will appeal to a big, broad cross-section of people who like the brand.
-This could be the electric best-seller Audi is looking for.
+Its Volkswagen Group siblings offer better value for money, but if you want to go electric and still have the famous four-ring logo on the bonnet, it’s a fine choice.

 Latest Reviews...